 Think carefully about where you will deploy your honey tokens.
-Do some analysis of your asset inventory and consider locations such as a jump server or other potentially high-value targets.
-The actual location on disk should be such that there will be no interaction from users, admins, or automation processes.
+Do some analysis of your asset inventory and consider locations such as a jump server or other potential high-value targets.
+The token location on disk should be such that there will be no interaction from users, admins, or automation processes.

 I provisioned three virtual machines and joined them to a local windows domain in my test lab.
 They will be used to demonstrate deploying the honey tokens, configuring auditing and monitoring for interaction.